 Millions knocked off value of disposable vaping firms ahead of ban

-Later on Monday, Prime Minister Rishi Sunak is set to announce plans for the implementation of a ban on disposable vapes.
+Share prices dropped by as much as 35 per cent as the news was announced

-Shares in vaping firms tumbled on Monday morning as disposable vapes are set to be banned in Britain.
+Vaping companies took a massive hit in their share prices on Monday morning as the government announced e-cigarettes are to be banned in Britain.

-Later on Monday, Prime Minister Rishi Sunak is set to announce the plan to implement the ban, which is aimed at tackling the rise in young people vaping and protecting children’s health, during a visit to a school.
+Prime minister Rishi Sunak is to announce the plan, aimed at protecting children’s health due to the meteoric rise in vaping among young people, during a visit to a school this morning,

-Chill Brands saw shares slide by as much as 35% in early trading as a result, while rival business Supreme saw shares drop around 12%.
+Share prices for vape company Chill Brands slid by as much as 35 per cent in early trading with the brand’s market value dropping by over £3 million as a result.

-Chill’s market value had fallen by over £3 million, with over £10 million knocked off Supreme’s valuation during the morning trading session.
+Meanwhile its competitor Supreme saw shares drop by around 12 per cent, knocking a huge £10 million off its valuation.

 The ban is expected to come into force at the end of 2024 or the start of 2025.